 There are only eight reasons an employer can turn down your request, and you are able to appeal if you feel you have been discriminated against.
 If your request is turned down for reasonable reasons, then you will have to wait 12 months before submitting another request.

 It’s important to leave plenty of time between putting in your request and the time you will need the changes to come into effect.
-Realising a week before your kid starts school that you will need to leave work early to pick them up isn’t a realistic timescale to allow your employer to make and implement the changes to your working day.
+Realizing a week before your kid starts school that you will need to leave work early to pick them up isn’t a realistic timescale to allow your employer to make and implement the changes to your working day.